chuck-whitmer/datashare/README.md

 [...]
 ```

 A 4-digit id number is provided in text columns 2 through 5.
-There follows an `'AZS'` identifier,
+There follows an `AZS` identifier,
 which provides 3 digits of the mass number A followed by 3 digits for the atomic number Z.
 A last digit S indicates any metastate level.
 Three more fields help with human interpretation of the nuclide.

-These two entries show familiar examples:
+These two entries show familiar nuclides:
 ```
 #3418: 2350920  U 235
 #3419: 2350921  U 235*